 Air washers also require regular cleaning because of the chance of mold and mildew growing in the machine.
 But it is a very easy process that can be performed in a very short time.

 Water air purifiers are good at removing larger particulate air pollution.

 But although they are not as efficient at removing other types of pollutants like mold spores as a HEPA air purifier would be, they do help reduce these type of pollutants also.

-As for odors, the fact that many of these come supplied with extra essential oils to add fragrance in the air tells you how well they are at actually removing odors.
+As for odors, the fact that many of these come supplied with extra essential oils to add fragrance in the air tells you how good they are at actually removing odors.

 But that is part of the charm and there is a big audience of people who like to treat their air with essential oils.

 As a humidifier, an air washer is the absolute best type of humidifier you can buy.